autoshares/autoshares-documentation/rest-api/trading-api/code-samples/list-user-positions.md

     print(positions)
 ```

-This method — `getUsersPositions()` — enables you to retrieve the list positions opened on a specific account in ETNA Trader.
+This method — `getUsersPositions()` — enables you to retrieve the list positions opened on a specific account in Autoshares Trader.
 The ID of the enquired account must be specified in the base URL.
 In response to this request, you'll receive a JSON file with the list of currently open positions.
 {% endtab %}
 {% endtabs %}